mshockwave/portfolio/content/blog/llvm-codegen-legalization.md

 This brings us to the next section, where we ask a similar question we had seen before: how is an operation considered legal or illegal in a specific target?
 How do we handle illegal operations?

 #### Determine legal operations and actions on illegal operations
 Contrary to what we've seen in type legalizer, each target has to declare its own illegal operations and specify the desired way to handle each of them.
 This information is also placed in each target's TargetLowering (put under `XXXXISelLowering.cpp`).
-For example, RISC-V uses the following lines from [here](https://github.com/llvm/llvm-project/blob/b7ed097f29d712b1cc839e15ab68d2c8a2ce07cc/llvm/lib/Target/RISCV/RISCVISelLowering.cpp#L353) (abridged for clarity) to declare multiplications being illegal in the absent of Zbb / Zbkb extensions, and how to handle it:
+For example, RISC-V uses the following lines from [here](https://github.com/llvm/llvm-project/blob/b7ed097f29d712b1cc839e15ab68d2c8a2ce07cc/llvm/lib/Target/RISCV/RISCVISelLowering.cpp#L353) (abridged for clarity) to declare rotations being illegal in the absent of Zbb / Zbkb extensions, and how to handle it:
 ```c
 if (!Subtarget.hasStdExtZbb() && !Subtarget.hasStdExtZbkb())
   setOperationAction({ISD::ROTL, ISD::ROTR}, XLenVT, Expand);